 This bond is subject to underwriting, meaning that your premium is determined by the financial credentials of your credit report.
 Not-so-stellar credit?
 No worries!
 Our team of surety professionals can get you quoted at the lowest rate available to your specific needs.
-Ask about our bad credit surety bond program made specifically for you!

 Want to know how rates are determined?
 Contact one of our surety experts by submitting a bond request.

 Why do I need this bond?

 By posting a bond, the principal (debt adjuster) guarantees to faithfully abide by the provisions of Title 8, Chapter 133 of the Vermont Statutes Annotated.
 This includes paying all monies due to the Commissioner of Banking, Insurance, Securities and Health Care Administration and to any person entitled against the obligors.